AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-faq.md

 Q. Can I connect PowerBI?

 A. Yes!
-Though PowerBI supports direct query with SQL DW, it’s not intended for large number of users or real-time data.
+Though PowerBI supports direct query with SQL DW, it's not intended for large number of users or real-time data.
 For production use of PowerBI, we recommend using PowerBI on top of Azure Analysis Services or Analysis Service IaaS.

 Q. What are SQL Data Warehouse Capacity Limits?